Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 25 Juli 2025 23.37.58 UTC
+- WIB: Sabtu, 26 Juli 2025 00.32.08 UTC
-- WITA: Sabtu, 26 Juli 2025 00.37.58 UTC
+- WITA: Sabtu, 26 Juli 2025 01.32.08 UTC
-- WIT: Sabtu, 26 Juli 2025 01.37.58 UTC
+- WIT: Sabtu, 26 Juli 2025 02.32.08 UTC

 Kutipan Inspiratif:
-"If we continue to develop our technology without wisdom or prudence, our servant may prove to be our executioner."
+"Nature is so powerful, so strong.
+Capturing its essence is not easy - your work becomes a dance with light and the weather.
+It takes you to a place within yourself."

-Kategori: technology
+Kategori: nature